pulumi/pulumi-hugo/themes/default/content/challenge/ai-architecture.md

     timestreamDatabaseArn: "arn:aws:timestream:us-west-2:616138583583:database/my-db-name"
 ```

-You now have important database infrastructure provisioned for your new app.
+There you go!
+Pulumi AI has helped us generate a program to provision important database infrastructure for our new app.
+What did Pulumi AI generate for you?

 ### Congratulations